APRILIA RACING S.R.L.

 • correctly and adequately registered, so that the process of decision, authorisation and implementation can be verified;

-• supported by correct, authentic and appropriate documentation, so that careful inspections can be carried out at any time regarding the characteristics and the motivations of the operation, and the individuation of those who have authorised, carried out, registered and verified the operation itself.
+• supported by correct, authentic and appropriate documentation, so that careful inspections can be carried out at any time regarding the characteristics and the motivations of the operation, and the identification of those who have authorised, carried out, registered and verified the operation itself.

 All the employees involved in the activities of budgeting or of similar documentations must behave correctly; fully cooperate; guarantee the completeness and the clarity of the information provided, and the accuracy of data and of formulations; notify conflicts of interests, etc.